vippsas/vipps-partner/partner-keys.md

  for the accounting partner to get access to this information.

-*Management keys* are useful for partners who need to manage their merchants, but are allowed to use *partner keys*.
+*Management keys* are useful for partners who need to manage their merchants, but are not allowed to use *partner keys*.
 For example, a partner can't use *partner keys* to make payments on behalf of merchants if:

 * their [partner level](partner-level-up.md) is not high enough